 In the 1960s and 1970s, Harrington was one of the most popular preachers in America.
 People thronged to his crusades.
 As a young teenager, I heard Harrington at a crusade in Pontiac, Michigan.
 I can still remember the excitement that filled the football stadium.
-Every seat was occupied, and come invitation time, scores of people came forward to be saved.
-It seemed to me, as a young teenager, that God was pouring out his spirit on Harrington and using him to saved thousands of people.
+Every seat was occupied, and at invitation time, scores of people came forward to be saved.
+It seemed to me, as a young teenager, that God was pouring out his spirit on Harrington and using him to save thousands of people.
 In the late 70s, Harrington traveled the country with Madalyn Murray O’Hair, holding meetings that were purportedly a debate between an atheist and a Christian about the existence of God.
 What it turned into was a much-rehearsed circus sideshow that made a lot of money for both Harrington and O’Hair.
 Harrington said of the atheist, “Yes, many may say Madalyn knows the Scriptures better than I do, but I know the author.”

-Here’s a low-quality video of Harrington’s and O’Hair’s appearance on the Phil Donahue Show:
+Here’s a low-quality video of Harrington’s and O’Hair’s 1970 appearance on the Phil Donahue Show:

 Much as my youth pastor predicted, Harrington proved to be a fad.
-In the late 1970s Harrington spectacularly crashed and burned, admitting he had committed adultery.
+In the late 1970s, Harrington spectacularly crashed and burned, admitting he had committed adultery.
 He later said, “the devil threw me a pass, and I caught it and ran for defeat.”
 Harrington would divorce his first and second wives, marrying three times.
 In a 2000 SBC Life article, Harrington describes his moral failures this way:

 Three things got me: fame, finance, and frolic.
 I was going strong with my little radio program there.
 Then after the mayor named me Chaplain of Bourbon Street the Governor of Louisiana named me Ambassador of Goodwill to America.